Last Updated on July 7, 2023

 Yes, black or regular German Shepherds do shed.
 They are heavy shedders whatever the season.
 You still have to watch out for spring and fall since they blow their undercoat.
 It’s best to have a vacuum ready to save your family from swimming in their hair.

 Some say long-haired German Shepherds shed less.
 But whichever coat they get, they are not hypoallergenic.

-Aside from the shedding, these dogs can easily adapt to different environments and climates.
+Aside from shedding, these dogs can easily adapt to different environments and climates.

-Feed your dog two cups of premium-quality dog food per day.
+Feed your Black GSD two to three cups of premium-quality dog food per day.
 An adult Black Shepherd needs 20 calories per pound of its weight.

 For the younger ones, provide four cups of puppy food to ensure proper growth.

 When looking for a brand or type, choose a dog food that contains fat and protein since it’s essential for the development of this breed.